 Whichever term pilots use it is all the same type of system.
 There is an electronic device at the airport that is constantly waiting for a signal from a pilot to initiate turning on the lights.

-There are two main types of PCL system in use in North America:
+There are two main types of PCL systems in use in North America:

 - Type K System – This requires 7 clicks of the pilot’s radio ‘Push-To-Talk’ button to turn on the lights to the maximum intensity